In the Beginning…

 One Dataset — Multiple Documents

-One of the most useful features in DITA is Conditional Processing (or Profiling), which allows you to use the same set of source files to create different versions of your documentation.
-Content is marked in a way that you can filter out entire topics, paragraphs, sentences, and even words.
+One of the most useful features in DITA is Conditional Processing (or Profiling), which allows you to use the same set of source files to create different versions of your documentation by marking content so that you can filter out entire topics, paragraphs, sentences, and even words.

 In earlier posts, I discussed the importance of the short description element (Big Rewards for a Short Description) and best practices for writing the descriptions (Best Practices for the Short Description Element).
 This post discusses the importance of tailoring your short description for the type of topic you are writing.